-- Go to IP STATIC SETTINGS.

-- Enter Domain Name, e.g. mycompany.com.

-- Enter Primary or Secondary Domain Name Server, if applicable.
+- ► Go to IP ► STATIC SETTINGS. - Enter Domain Name, e.g. mycompany.com. - Enter Primary or Secondary Domain Name Server, if applicable. - Enter Primary or Secondary WINS, if applicable.

 If you do not have a Secondary DNS or secondary WINS, you can enter the IP address of the Primary DNS or WINS in the Secondary Domain Name Server or Secondary WINS a second time.